owncloud/ocis-php-sdk/README.md

 The `Notification` object can retrieve details of the corresponding notification and mark it as read (delete).

 ## Sharing
-Given the correct permissions, an `OcisResouce` can be shared with a group or a user.
-To define the access permissions of the receiver the every share has to set `SharingRole`(s).
+Given the correct permissions, an `OcisResource` can be shared with a group or a user.
+To define the access permissions of the receiver every share has to set `SharingRole`(s).

 ```php
 // get the resources of a subfolder inside a drive